bengreenier-archive/oxide-rust-codelock2fa/README.md

 + Visit [rust2fa.azurewebsites.net](https://rust2fa.azurewebsites.net) and sign up
 + Start Rust
 + Make a door with a CodeLock
++ Set code to 0000

 ## Usage

-Once installed, any CodeLock door you created will require 2FA
+Once installed, any `0000` coded door that is locked and hasn't been 2FA unlocked for the requestor in the last 10 minutes will require 2FA.

 ## License